 202: Accepted

-A 202: Accepted code means that the client’s request has been received, but it is not processed yet.
+A 202: Accepted code means that the client’s request has been received, but it is not been processed yet.
 Because of this, a 202 code cannot guarantee the request’s overall success.

 203: Non-Authoritative Information